 Published on May 15, 2017

-It’s National Hoarding Awareness Week.
-The definition of Hoarding is ‘an act of collecting extreme quantities of items’.
+The definition of hoarding is ‘an act of collecting extreme quantities of items’.
 It is generally an irrational behaviour but has a serious effect on the hoarder, their families and their neighbours.
+Other definitions inclue:

 There are physical and psychological effects of hoarding including; health problems such as breathing problems, injuries from accidents, increased compulsive behaviour and, anxiety and depression.
 However the most common side effect is isolation.
 Hoarders are also often compelled to keep unsanitary or dangerous objects.
 These can cause health problems including respiratory infection and asthma.